What You Need to Know Before Renting a House in Nairobi

 🚩They’ll pressure you to pay a deposit because “another person is about to pay for the house”.

-🚩Once you call them they’ll connect you to the “owner,” usually an old man (or a young man/woman masquerading as one).
-When you ask how much the house goes for, they only say “hiyo imeandikwa hapo.”(the price written there).
+🚩Once you call them, they’ll connect you to the “owner,” usually an old man/woman (or a young man/woman masquerading as one).
+When you ask how much the house goes for, they only say “hiyo imeandikwa hapo.“(the price that’s written there).
 Or they’ll quote a price different from the one advertised.

 🚩They’ll insist they are not available for house viewing at that moment, but tell you that you can pay a deposit to book it.